Introduction

 Keep it Safe and Enjoyable

-Add Logs as Needed: As the fire burns down, you may need to add more logs carefully.
-Always place them on top of the burning materials using tongs or a poker, keeping a safe distance from the flames.
+Add Logs as Needed: When the fire starts to fade, carefully add more logs.
+Always use tongs or a poker to place them, keeping a safe distance from the flames.

-Keep Fire-Extinguishing Materials Handy: Have a bucket of water, sand, or a fire extinguisher nearby for emergency use.
+Have Fire-Extinguishing Materials Ready: Keep a bucket of water, sand, or a fire extinguisher close by for quick access in case of emergencies.

 Section 4: Properly Extinguishing the Fire and Ensuring Safety